 with Lance Lee Davis

-Learn to freedive!
+ABOUT THE FIRST LEVEL FREEDIVER CLASS: Learn to freedive!
 Whether your focus is spearfishing, underwater photography, stunts, fitness, or simply fun, the PFI first level Freediver course is a perfect place to start.
 Students at the Freediver level will dive up to 66 feet (20M) and do breathholds of up to 4 minutes.
-The two and a half day course consists of classroom instruction, swimming pool drills, and at least two sessions of ocean diving.
+The two day course consists of classroom instruction, swimming pool drills, and at least two sessions of ocean diving.
 We emphasize safety and performance techniques applicable to seasoned veterans and new divers, aimed at increasing bottom times and comfort in the water.
 We will also cover fundamentals of apnea physiology/training, as well as local Southern California dive conditions and best practices.

 ABOUT THE BREATH-HOLD SURF SURVIVAL CLASS: Do you work or play around big surf, extreme currents, rapids or waterfalls?
 Do you want to become more comfortable with hold-downs and depth?
 The PFI Breath-Hold Surf Survival course could be just the thing for you!
 Students will gain a greater understanding of the physiology of breath-hold, how to train safely to extend breath-hold, how to prepare for a breath-hold emergency when you have little to no warning, as well as self rescue and buddy rescue techniques.
 This four day class involves a mix and of classroom, pool simulations, and open water training.